slsa-framework/slsa/docs/spec/draft/verifying-source.md

 SLSA uses attestations to indicate security claims associated with a repository revision, but attestations don't do anything unless somebody inspects them.
 SLSA calls that inspection **verification**, and this page describes how to verify properties of source revisions using their SLSA source provenance attestations.

-Source Control Platforms (SCPs) may issue attestations of the process that was used to create specific revisions of a repository.
+Source Control Systems (SCSs) may issue attestations of the process that was used to create specific revisions of a repository.

 A Verification Summary Attestation (VSA) can make verification more efficient by recording the result of prior verifications.
 VSA may be issued by a VSA provider to make a SLSA source level determination based on the content of those attestations.